purpleteam-labs/purpleteam-iac-sut/README.md

   <br/>
 <br/>
 <h2>purpleteam infrastructure as code for systems under test (SUTs)</h2><br/>
-This is what purpleteam uses to set-up systems to attack and test that it's working as we think it should.
-Feel free to run yourself if you are taking purpleteam for a test drive, or just want to attack some SUTs to hone your red teaming skills.
+This is what PurpleTeam-Labs uses to set-up systems to attack and test that it's working as we think it should.
+Feel free to run yourself if you are taking <em>PurpleTeam</em> for a test drive, or just want to attack some <em>SUT</em>s to hone your red teaming skills.
 <br/><br/>

 <a href="https://github.com/purpleteam-labs/purpleteam-iac-sut/blob/main/LICENSE" title="license">